Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 * It has the performance and system programming capabilities of a low-level language like C++ or Rust.
 * Mojo is built on top of next-generation compiler technologies.
 By taking advantage of MLIR, Mojo code can access a variety of AI-tuned hardware features, such as TensorCores and AMX extensions.
 MLIR removes the necessity to use CUDA at the lowest level.
 This compatibility allows the same code to be compiled for different devices *without modifications*.

+Mojo combines the parts of Python that researchers love with the systems programming features that require the use of C, C++ and CUDA

 This will lead to accelerated development and production-use of AI technologies.